siddarthasen/reddit/submissions.md

 3. Clean up my routing.
 I'm creating the header twice while navigating through the pages.
 If I had more time, I could clean this up.

-How did you deviate from the directions, if at all, and why? your answer here
+How did you deviate from the directions, if at all, and why? your answer here.
-I added a back button along with clicking the berkeley picture to go back to home.
+1. I added a back button along with clicking the berkeley picture to go back to home.
 This is for easier navigation.

 Is there anything else you'd like to let us know?
-No.
+1. No.